 Ans)

-Some individuals consider oral communication is the most influential way that exists. although I accept that verbal language has so many benefits, I don't believe that it's in a more dominant position.
+Some individuals consider oral communication the most influential way to interact with others. although I accept that verbal language has many benefits, I do not believe that it is in a more dominant position.

-On the other hand, as history tells us, speaking was the first communication tool for people of one tribe.
-They used specific words and sounds to fulfilling their needs. overtime, this speaking ability helped them to connect with other tribes and meet even more crucial needs.
-So it seemed like oral conversation was a big step for primitive man to satisfy their initial necessities. besides, we can see that throughout history, all the big revolutions started by popular figures who could speak wisely and considerably for all groups of people; no matter how much was their ability to read and write.
-So it included all the people without any exceptions.
+On the one hand, as history tells us, speaking was the first communication tool for people of one tribe.
+They used specific words and sounds to fulfill their needs. overtime, this speaking ability helped them to connect with other tribes and meet even more crucial needs.
+Therefore, it seemed like oral conversation was a big step for primitive men to satisfy their initial necessities. besides, we can see that throughout history, all the big revolutions started by popular figures who could speak wisely and movingly for all groups of people; no matter their ability to read and write.
+Thus, it included all the people without any exceptions.

 However, I disagree with the idea that verbal expression is the most powerful option.
 Museums are full of paintings and written words on stones, cloth, and animal skin that show the desire of primitives for immortality.
-Another reason that I stand for, is that the written form of communication is much more better and convenient for individuals who lack the ability to talk in front of groups of people due to many different reasons.
-Additionally, I personally believe that in some cases, written communication could be formal and well documented.
-For example, in the purchase procedures, both buyer and seller are required to keep a paper written contract.
+Another reason is that the written form of communication is much better and convenient for individuals who lack the ability to talk in front of groups of people due to many different reasons.
+Additionally, in some cases, written communication could be formal and well documented.
+For example, in the purchase procedures, both buyer and seller are required to keep a written contract.
+Also, written and recorded legal evidence is available forever.

-So, it seems like there are several reasons that written communication is powerful in this situation.
-First of all, legal evidence is available forever.
+In conclusion, both methods of communication are powerful. just like the fingers of the human hand, no two persons are alike. some might have excellent oratory skills and others might excel in written form. hence, it is hard to say which method is more powerful than the other because it quite depends on the circumstances and the skills of the communicator.

-Second of all, referring to the message will be easy and convincing.
+Control grammatical errors.

-Finally, the chance of misinterpretation of messages and different errors is very less due to the carefully chosen words.
+Improve voc.
+In order to write natural English, try to use the best voc for your meaning.

-Therefore, writing is a formal communication, which is used in schools, colleges, business careers, etc.
+Read more samples.
+Your language needs to be more native-like.

-In conclusion, both methods of communication are powerful. just like the fingers of the human hand, no two persons are alike. some might have excellent oratory skills and others might excel in written form. hence, it is hard to say which method is more powerful than the other.
-Because it quite depends on the circumstances and the skills of the communicator.
+Weak coherence.
+Do not include too many ideas and write a suitable conclusion!